PBIS, Behavior Guidelines & Disciplinary Policy

 We believe teaching, learning, and personal growth occur best in safe and supportive environments.
 Our entire community will work diligently to bring that about.
 We ask for parents’/guardians’ commitment to this same goal.
 Thank you for your support!

-As much as possible, we attempt to not suspend students as a disciplinary measure, but in cases of extreme offense, or if Step 4 is ineffective, students may be suspended.
+As much as possible, we attempt to not suspend students as a disciplinary measure, but in cases of extreme offense, or if prior strategies are ineffective, students may be suspended.
 All cases will be assessed on an individual basis.
-The following list represents offenses that violate portions of Ed Code that would require the school to execute a suspension:
+The following list represents offenses that violate portions of the Ed Code that would require the school to execute a suspension:

 ● Intended, attempted, and/or actual physical or emotional violence, including bullying, intimidation, verbal abuse, unwarranted touching, threats, and harassment